timothyle97/ESPhome-IR-Transmitter-Remote/README.md

 # ESPhome-IR-Transmitter-Remote
 Yaml code example for an IR transmitter in ESPhome.

-Modified for use with NEC devices.
+IR-Transmitter.yaml: Modified for use with NEC devices.
 WiFi parameters moved to secrets file.
 Used NEC conversion from https://gist.github.com/kelvie/891fc8bfc8353594136ee1ac790e60f7

+IR-Transmitter-Astra-Samsung.yaml: Modified for an Astra AR4GBAL Smart Home Module controlling an IR blaster and relay module.
+Used Samsung IR Code conversion listed below.
+Example of the Smart Home Module playing music with the buzzer: https://youtu.be/OEd-MD4axUU

 # Usage